i-doit/knowledge-base/docs/en/use-cases/automated-contract-term-extension.md

 ## Step 1: Make the contract `extend-contract` capable

 In order to extend a contract with the `extend-contracts` command, it must meet a few requirements.
-To achieve this we have to edit the existing contract first.
+To achieve this we have to edit the existing contract first.<br>

 The required settings can be found in the object view of the desired contract,